Leech lattice

-In mathematics, the Leech lattice is an even unimodular lattice Λ24 in 24-dimensional Euclidean space, which is one of the best models for the kissing number problem.
+In mathematics, the Leech lattice is an even unimodular lattice Λ24 in 24-dimensional Euclidean space, E24.
+It is one of the best models for the kissing number problem.
 It was discovered by Leech (1967).
 It may also have been discovered (but not published) by Ernst Witt in 1940.

 Characterization

 The Leech lattice Λ24 is the unique lattice in 24-dimensional Euclidean space, E24, with the following list of properties: